runpod-workers/llm-fine-tuning/README.md

     "run_id": "run-id",
     "credentials": {
       "wandb_api_key": "", # add your Weights & biases key.
 TODO:  you will be able to set this in Enviornment variables.
-      "hf_token": "", # add your HF_token.
-TODO:  you will be able to set this in Enviornment variables.
     },
     "args": {
       "base_model": "NousResearch/Llama-3.2-1B",